Frequently Asked Questions

 What is a clearSkies labelled stove?

-clearSkies is an independent stove certification organisation, incorporating the Ecodesign and the DEFRA approved standards.
+clearSkies Mark Ltd is a commercial stove certification company which has tried to combine the Ecodesign standard and the DEFRA approved standard.

 clearSkies level 2 stoves are Ecodesign compliant.